GeoServer Cloud

 GeoServer Cloud Architecture Diagram

-• lines connecting a group to another component: connector applies to all services of the outgoing end, to all components of the incoming end;
+• Lines connecting a group to another component indicate that the connector applies to all services of the outgoing end and to all components of the incoming end.

-• white rectangles, components that are platform/deployment choices.
+• White rectangles represent components that are platform/deployment choices.
 For example:

 • “Catalog/Config storage” is the storage mechanism that backs the catalog/config software component.
-Might be a shared “data directory” or database, a “per instance” data directory or database, and so on, depending on the available catalog/config backend implementations, and how they’re configured and provisioned;
+It might a shared “data directory” or database, a “per instance” data directory or database, and so on, depending on the available catalog/config backend implementations, and how they’re configured and provisioned.

 • “Geospatial data sources” is whatever method is used to access the actual data served up by the microservices.